mrbagels/Twitter-Reverse-Auth/README.md

 Twitter Reverse Auth made easy with a single method!

-Open SecretKeys.h and add you Token and Token Secret
+Open SecretKeys.h and add your Token and Token Secret

 Simply include TwitterHelper.h and use the following method: